fleitao/the-8x8-collection/README.md

 1. Create a 8x8 JaaS Account ([here](https://connect.8x8.com/login/signup))
 2. During sign-up, choose Dev Tier for free usage up to 25 MAUs.

+## Future Updates

+Please note that this repository will not be updated regularly.
+There is always a chance that a newer API/SDK version is released, making some of the code shared outdated or obsolete.
+Always consider double-checking the corresponding official documentation pages and apply the necessary changes.

 \* _8x8 logo and brand are property of 8x8, Inc. Learn more in https://www.8x8.com/about-us/media-kit_